pjrebsch/memorb/README.md

 The first requirement is that a class must extend the `Memorb` module.

-Instance methods can be registered with the `memorb.register` or `memorb!` methods by passing in a list of method names as was seen in the example from the previous section.
+Instance methods can be registered from a class definition with the `memorb.register` or `memorb!` methods by passing in a list of method names as was seen in the example from the previous section.

 Conveniently, methods defined using the `def` keyword return the method name, so the method definition can just be prefixed with a registration directive.
 This approach helps make apparent the fact that the method is being memoized when reading the method.